-Calculate your Critical Swim Speed (CSS) — the pace you can sustain for a long continuous swim without slowing down.
+Calculate your Critical Swim Speed (CSS), the pace you can sustain for a long continuous swim without slowing down.
 Enter your 400m and 200m time trial results, and the calculator shows your CSS pace per 100m plus five training zones from recovery to sprint.
-CSS is the swimming equivalent of FTP in cycling — it's the foundation of structured swim training.
+CSS is the swimming equivalent of FTP in cycling.
+It's the foundation of structured swim training.
 Developed from the concept of critical velocity in exercise physiology.

 :